 The performance rights and option holders do not have any right to participate in any share issue of the Company or any other body corporate.

-Shares issued as a result of exercise of performance rights
+Shares issued as a result of exercise of performance rights or options

-During the current financial year, 920,000 shares were issued as a result of the exercise of performance rights on the 20 August 2021 following the satisfaction of performance hurdles.
+During the current financial year, no shares were issued as a result of the exercise of performance rights or options upon satisfaction performance hurdles.